fmarani/blog/posts/feeding-data-to-redshift-with-airflow-presentation.md

 +++
 date = "2017-07-20 12:00:00+00:00"
-title = "Feeding data to Redshift with Airflow (Europython 2017)" tags = ["airflow", "redshift", "europython", "presentation"]
+title = "Feeding data to Redshift with Airflow (Europython 2017)" description = "Presentation and video of the talk I gave in Rimini" tags = ["airflow", "redshift", "europython", "presentation"]
 +++